Vortex ring-cylinder interactions: regimes, reconnection, and the role of topology: The ``cutting'' regime

 \subsection{From cutting to the wall regime}

-Returning to $Re_\Gamma=1000$ and further increasing $T_D$ to $T_D=0.7$ (figure~\ref{fig:cr0p2-rcyl0p7-wth-re1000}), we begin to observe the characteristic signatures of the wall regime.
+Returning to $Re_\Gamma=1000$ and further increasing $T_D$ to $T_D=0.7$ (figures~\ref{fig:cont-cr0p2-rcyl0p7-wth-re1000} and \ref{fig:cr0p2-rcyl0p7-wth-re1000}), we begin to observe the characteristic signatures of the wall regime.
+The ring interacts with the wire and is stretched in both directions.
 In the $x$–$z$ plane, the angle at which the secondary vortex structures are ejected increases further and becomes nearly perpendicular to the original trajectory, as the secondary vorticity is now strong enough to substantially deflect the primary vortex.
 In the $y$–$z$ plane, the secondary vorticity also intensifies and interacts more directly with the primary ring, slightly lifting it upward.
-This leads to the three-dimensional structure seen in the rightmost columns of figure~\ref{fig:crs-rcyls-re1000}: the primary ring is stretched but remains intact.
+Due to vortex stretching, in the three-dimensional iso-contours the ring appears to dissipate.
+However, when seen in the in the rightmost columns of the volumetric visualizations of figure~\ref{fig:crs-rcyls-re1000}: the primary ring is much weaker even if the topology remains intact.

-Figure~\ref{fig:cr0p2-rcyl1-wth-re1000} presents the case $T_D=1$, where the signatures of the curved-wall regime are very apparent.
+Figures \ref{fig:cont-cr0p2-rcyl1-wth-re1000} and \ref{fig:cr0p2-rcyl1-wth-re1000} present the case $T_D=1$, where the signatures of the curved-wall regime are very apparent.
+The first stages of the interaction increasingly resembles that of a ring with a flat wall.
+However, the phenomenology is richer.
 In the $x$–$z$ plane, the detached boundary layer of secondary vorticity deflects the primary vortex even more strongly, while in the $y$–$z$ plane the primary vorticity slides along the wall, with a stronger deceleration by the oppositely signed boundary-layer vorticity that lifts it away from the surface.
 These two phenomena illustrate the progressive transition from the cutting to the curved-wall regime: as the object diameter increases, the boundary-layer vorticity strengthens, and in planes perpendicular to the cylinder it can significantly deflect the ring from its initial trajectory.
 The detached vorticity forms a loop, as observed in figure~\ref{fig:crs-rcyls-re1000}, which at lower Reynolds numbers dissipates, but at higher $Re_\Gamma$ may reconnect with itself and be ejected as a secondary ring (figure~\ref{fig:crs-rcyls-re2000}).
 This process was previously analyzed in detail by \cite{new2017head,new2021large} (cf.~figure~20 in \cite{new2017head} for a schematic representation).
 This differs from the cutting regime, where the secondary ring forms primarily through reconnection between the boundary-layer vorticity and the primary vortex ring itself.

 In summary, the cutting regime is characterized by the destruction of the primary vortex ring upon interaction with the obstacle, accompanied by the formation of secondary structures originating from both ring and boundary-layer vorticity.
 As the obstacle diameter increases, the boundary-layer vorticity progressively dominates, and the interaction transitions smoothly into the wall regime.
 While the transition between regimes is primarily governed by the value of $T_D$, increasing the Reynolds number alters the overall flow phenomenology: stretching and reconnection processes introduce additional complexity, allowing weak tertiary rings to reappear or secondary rings formed solely from boundary-layer vorticity to detach from the primary structure.
 As the wall regime has been analyzed in detail by \cite{new2017head,new2020collision}, we now turn to a comparison between vortex rings and vortex tubes interacting with cylinders to elucidate the role of flow topology.